Aranya7/vprofile-devops-jenkins/README.md

 [Link](https://github.com/Aranya7/vprofile-repo-for-devops-project) for vprofile app repository.

-## Problem - Issues with Current Situation:
+## Problem Statement - Issues with the Current System:

 - In an Agile SDLC, there will be Frequent Code changes